-We use machine learning, artificial intelligence, and automated decision making in our development process and in our Al-based weapon detection products.
+We use machine learning, artificial intelligence, and automated decision making in our development process and in our AI-based weapon detection products.
 Machine learning, artificial intelligence and automated decision making technologies may not be accurate and we may not be able to protect our intellectual property rights related to products or services created with machine learning, artificial intelligence and automated decision making.

 We use machine learning, artificial intelligence, and automated decision making technologies, including propriety artificial intelligence and machine learning algorithms, in the development and operation of our AI-based weapons detection products for security screening.
 There are significant risks involved in developing, maintaining, and deploying machine learning and artificial intelligence technologies and there can be no assurance that the usage of such technologies will always enhance our products or services or be beneficial to our business, including our efficiency or profitability.
 In particular, if these artificial intelligence or machine learning models are incorrectly designed or implemented; trained or reliant on incomplete, inadequate, inaccurate, biased or otherwise poor quality data or on data to which we do have sufficient rights; and/or are adversely impacted by unforeseen defects, technical challenges, cyber security threats or material performance issues, the performance of our products, services, and business, as well as our reputation and the reputations of our customers, could suffer or we could incur liability through the violation of laws or contracts to which we are a party or civil claims.
-Further, our ability to continue to develop or use such technologies may be dependent on access to specific third-party software and infrastructure, especially in a highly competitive environment.
+Further, our ability to continue to develop or use such technologies may be dependent on access to specific third-party software and infrastructure, such as processing hardware or third-party artificial intelligence models, and we cannot control the availability or pricing of such third party software and infrastructure, especially in a highly competitive environment.
 In addition, market acceptance and consumer perceptions of artificial intelligence and machine learning technologies are uncertain.